actions/setup-java/docs/advanced-usage.md

 ## Java-version file
 If the `java-version-file` input is specified, the action will try to extract the version from the file and install it.
 Action is able to recognize all variants of the version description according to [jenv](https://github.com/jenv/jenv).
+If both the java-version and the java-version-file inputs are provided then the java-version input is used.
+.java-version and .tool-versions are the supported file.In .java-version file, only version should be specified e.g “17.0.7 ”while in .tool-versions file, java version should be followed java keyword e.g “java 17.0.7”.

 Valid entry options:
 ```
 major versions: 8, 11, 16, 17, 21